-The designated person may seek clarification or advice and consult with the Education and Library Board's Designated Officer or the Senior Social Worker before a referral is made.
+The Designated Person may seek clarification or advice and consult with the Education and Library Board's Designated Officer or the Senior Social Worker before a referral is made.
 No decision to refer a case to Social Services will be made without the fullest consideration, having sought appropriate advice.
 The safety of the child will be the first priority.

-Where there are concerns about possible abuse, the Headmaster/ Designated Teacher will inform:
+Where there are concerns about possible abuse, the Headmaster/ Head of Junior School/ Designated Teacher will inform:

-- Social Services (Gateway Team) and/or the Police - The Education and Library Board's Designated Officer for Child Protection

-• 'Child Protection Support Services for Schools' (CPSSS)
+- Social Services (Gateway Team) and/or the Police - The Education and Library Board's Designated Officer for Child Protection - 'Child Protection Support Services for Schools' (CPSSS)